xtanaa001/Xiaoqi-Homepage/content/letter2students.md

 <blockquote>

-I am broadly interested in the design and analysis of algorithms, with a primary focus on developing mathematical models and algorithms for decision-making under uncertainty.
-In particular, my recent research centers on three main directions:
+My research is situated at the intersection of algorithms, economics, and artificial intelligence, focusing on the design and analysis of algorithms for decision-making under uncertainty.
+Specifically, my recent work concentrates on three primary directions:

-- **Online Algorithms** — designing algorithms for sequential decision-making without access to the full input in advance.
+- **`Online Algorithms`** — designing algorithms with provable guarantees for sequential decision-making without access to the full input in advance.
-- **Algorithmic Economics (a.k.a.
-EconCS)** — managing and allocating resources, incentives, and interactions in economic settings while ensuring key guarantees such as efficiency, robustness, fairness, and risk.
+- **`Algorithmic Economics`** (a.k.a. **`EconCS`**) — managing and allocating resources, incentives, and interactions in economic settings while ensuring key guarantees such as efficiency, fairness, and risk.
-- **Learning Theory** — studying the power and limitations of learning based on different forms of information access, with a particular focus on sequential learning and decision problems.
+- **`Learning Theory`** — studying the power and limitations of learning based on different forms of information access, with a particular focus on sequential learning and decision problems.

-Addressing these challenges requires an interdisciplinary approach that integrates techniques from computer science, economics, statistics, and operations research.
+Collectively, my research across these directions aims to understand how to navigate two major sources of uncertainty in decision-making: (i) _sequential uncertainty_, inherent to all temporal decision processes; and (ii) _strategic uncertainty_, stemming from the behavior and incentives of interacting agents.
+Addressing these complexities requires an interdisciplinary approach that integrates techniques from (theoretical) computer science, economics, statistics, and operations research.

 </blockquote>